 You may have a blade that doesn’t suit your climate or your needs.
 So what’s in a blade?
 Quite a lot of clever engineering actually.
 A blade looks pretty unimpressive, but change it out for a different type or a new one and you’ll be surprised at the difference in cut and finish.

-There’s two main blade types, the lift blade and the mulching blade, each have their own strengths.
+There are two main blade types, the lift blade, and the mulching blade, each has its own strengths.
 How you intend to handle your clippings and your climate will likely dictate which blade suits you.

-The Lift blade also known as the 2 in 1 (collecting or discharging) vacuums the grass up right, before cutting and moving to the bag.
-These lift blades are designed for collecting grass and come in low, medium and high lift.
+The Lift blade is also known as the 2 in 1 (collecting or discharging) vacuums the grass upright, before cutting and moving to the bag.
+These lift blades are designed for collecting grass and come in the low, medium and high lift.

 Lift blade – Also known as a 2 in 1, it loves to bag grass wet or dry.

 A true Mulching blade is designed to finely chop and disperse grass clippings, not collect, a proper mulching mower won’t have a grass bag.

 Many of the latest mowers are fitted with a hybrid mulching blade, also known as a 3 in 1 (collecting, discharging, or mulching).
 It’s sort of half lift blade half mulching blade – Jack of all trades if you like.